Iraq Condemns U.S. Airstrikes Against Iranian-Backed Militia

 "Our battle with America and its mercenaries is now open to all possibilities," KH said in a statement after the strikes, according to The Associated Press.
 "We have no alternative today other than confrontation and there is nothing that will prevent us from responding to this crime."

 Previous KH strikes had not caused serious injuries.
 But they were enough to worry U.S. officials.
-In May, as Bowman reported, "Secretary Mike Pompeo abruptly canceled a trip to Germany and flew to Baghdad because I'm told intelligence showed the possibility of a large attack on U.S. forces, presumably by these militias."
+In May, as Bowman reported, "Secretary Mike Pompeo abruptly canceled a trip to Germany and flew to Baghdad because, I'm told, intelligence showed the possibility of a large attack on U.S. forces, presumably by these militias."
 That threat did not materialize at the time.

-Iraqi Prime Minister Adel Abdul-Mahdi office's said in a statement that he received a call from U.S. Defense Secretary Mark Esper shortly before the airstrikes, and asked for them to be called off.
+Iraqi Prime Minister Adel Abdul-Mahdi office's said in a statement that he received a call from U.S. Defense Secretary Mark Esper shortly before the airstrikes and asked for them to be called off.
 Abdul-Mahdi decried the strikes as a unilateral act by the U.S.-led coalition that are considered a violation of Iraq's sovereignty.

 A State Department official told reporters that the U.S. is not worried about the potential consequences of the strikes.
 They added that it's the Iraqi government's "responsibility and duty to protect us, and they have not taken the appropriate steps to do so."
 The State Department reports that there have been 11 attacks on Iraqi bases that host coalition forces in the last two months.
 "This obviously is a campaign," the official said.

-The Iranian embassy also published a statement in Iraqi local media, calling the strikes against militias a violation of Iraqi sovereignty.
+The Iranian Embassy also published a statement in Iraqi local media, calling the strikes against militias a violation of Iraqi sovereignty.